Higher-genus quasimap wall-crossing via localization: Twisted graph space

 Denote by $F_{\Gamma}$ the moduli space

 in which the fiber product over $Z$ imposes that the evaluation maps at the two branches of each node agree.
-Then the discussion of the previous paragraph implies that there is a canonical family of $\C^*$-fixed elements of $\P Z^{\epsilon}_{g, n, \beta, d}$ over $F_{\Gamma}$, yielding a morphism
+Here, $Z^{\frac 1d}$ denotes the $d$th root stack over $Z$ corresponding to the line bundle $\OO(-1) \otimes \C_{(\lambda)}$; the appearance of the $d$th root stack is explained in Section~\ref{sec:loc:edge}.
+The discussion of the previous paragraph implies that there is a canonical family of $\C^*$-fixed elements of $\PP Z^{\epsilon}_{g, n, \beta, d}$ over $F_{\Gamma}$, yielding a morphism

-This is not exactly the inclusion of the associated fixed locus, because elements of $\P Z^{\epsilon}_{g, n, \beta, d}$ have additional automorphisms from permuting the components $C_v$ via an automorphism of $\Gamma$ and scaling the components $C_e$ by $d(e)$th roots of unity.
+This is not exactly the inclusion of the associated fixed locus, because elements of $\PP Z^{\epsilon}_{g, n, \beta, d}$ have additional automorphisms from permuting the components $C_v$ via an automorphism of $\Gamma$.
 Nevertheless, there is a finite map from $F_{\Gamma}$ to the fixed locus whose degree can be explicitly calculated, and this is sufficient for our purposes.